Mrs. Masha Rosler of Montreal, Canada passed away on Shabbos, Vov Tishrei, 5776.

-Mrs. Rosler was a longtime member of the Montreal anash community and spearheaded mivtza neshek in Montreal in the 1970’s.
+Mrs. Masha Rosler, longtime member of Montreal anash who spearheaded mivtza neshek in the city, passed away.
+Full Story

 She was truly a woman of inside and out beauty.
 Her aidelkeit is something to admire.
 She will be greatly missed.